KT2006/C/README.md

 #done uplaoding files in the array section
 #started uploading files in Assignment section
 #done with posting in assignment section -- nov 13 2024
+#done with uploading files in assignment/predict the output section -- on nov 15 2024